Welcome! Добро пожаловать! WITAMY! Vítejte!

 - SLAVIC 368 Andrei Tarkovsky's Aesthetics and World Cinema

 - SLAVIC 322-0 Making a Dictionary: The Northwestern Project

 Slavic majors and minors may take advantage of some extraordinary opportunities for study abroad in Russia, Kazakhstan, Poland, and the Czech Republic.
 Many of our students spend a summer, a semester, or even a full-year on study abroad (and, yes, you can still graduate in four years with a full year abroad).
 For students studying Russian, our affiliated programs are American Councils in Almaty, Moscow, St. Petersburg, or Vladimir and the Moscow Art Theatre Semester.
 In Prague, our affiliated program offers many options with foci on film, journalism, and Central European Studies.
 The film focus provides professional, practical training for students in film production, documentary, and acting for film.
 Poland, several of our students have successfully petitioned to study at Jagiellonian University.
-For advice and questions about study abroad please contact the Slavic Study Abroad Adviser, Elisabeth Elliott, or Northwestern’s Study Abroad Office.Back to top
+For advice and questions about study abroad please contact the Slavic Study Abroad Advisor, Elisabeth Elliott, the Polish Study Abroad Advisor, Kinga Kosmala, or Northwestern’s Study Abroad Office.Back to top